-Can I enter and save tax return information in My Tax Account before filing the return?
+How long can I save and edit my return in My Tax Account before filing the return?

-Yes.
 You can create, save, and edit a return in My Tax Account for up to two years.
 This means that you do not have to enter an entire month's worth of transactions at once.
 You can enter transactions for the period on a daily or weekly basis.
-You can save your progress and edit previous entries.
+You can also save your progress and edit previous entries.

 If you are having a problem with a saved return, you can call (608) 266-6701 for help resolving your issue.